kallaballa/Poppy/README.md

 An non-domain-specific morph algorithm that doesn't require manual keypoints

 This is very much a work in progress.
 And works best on similar objects from a similar perspective.
-Please note that it isn't rotation or scale invariant, so you have to scale and rotate the source images to match each other.
+Please note that it isn't (yet) rotation or scale invariant, so you have to scale and rotate the source images to match each other.

 ## Build